logicly-au/pmhc-mds.com/README.md

 Posting announcements:

-To create a new post, all you need to do is create a file in the _posts directory.
+To create a new post, all you need to do is create a file in the _source/_posts directory.
 How you name files in this folder is important.
 Jekyll requires blog post files to be named according to the following format:

 YYYY-MM-DD-title.md